foursquare/exceptionator/README.md

     ./sbt assembly
     java -jar target/exceptionator-assembly-3.0.jar

 The jar file will run standalone, so just copy it where ever you need it.
 Its recommended to customize and copy config.json to the working directory.
+The default mongo connection is localhost:27017/test.

 Options and Defaults